Helmholtz-HiRSE/helmholtz-hirse.github.io/_codes/heat.md

 # Heat

-Heat is a flexible and seamless open-source software for high performance data analytics and machine learning.
-It provides highly optimized algorithms and data structures for tensor computations using CPUs, GPUs and distributed cluster systems on top of MPI.
-The goal of Heat is to fill the gap between data analytics and machine learning libraries with a strong focus on single-node performance, and traditional high-performance computing (HPC).
-Heat's generic Python-first programming interface integrates seamlessly with the existing data science ecosystem and makes it as effortless as using numpy to write scalable scientific and data science applications.

-Heat allows you to tackle your actual Big Data challenges that go beyond the computational and memory needs of your laptop and desktop.
+Heat builds on [PyTorch](https://pytorch.org/) and [mpi4py](https://mpi4py.readthedocs.io) to provide high-performance computing infrastructure for memory-intensive applications within the NumPy/SciPy ecosystem.

+With Heat you can:
+- port existing NumPy/SciPy code from single-CPU to multi-node clusters with minimal coding effort;
+- exploit the entire, cumulative RAM of your many nodes for memory-intensive operations and algorithms;
+- run your NumPy/SciPy code on GPUs (CUDA, ROCm, coming up: Apple MPS).

 ## Goals

-In line with HiRSE_PS we would like to achieve at least the following objectives:
+Within HiRSE_PS we would like to achieve at least the following objectives:

-* Continuous Benchmarking
+* Continuous Benchmarking (:white_check_mark:)
-* Portation to IPUs and XPUs
+* Portation to IPUs and XPUs (CUDA, ROCm: :white_check_mark:)
 * Optimized Communication and Distribution Semantics

 ## Activities

-Currently Heat is part of the Google Summer of Code 2022.
-Several projects will center around additional core features and applications.
+* Continuous Benchmarking via the [perun](https://pypi.org/project/perun/) tool including measurement of energy consumption for MPI applications.
+* v1.3.1 supports PyTorch 2.0
+* Usage on HPC systems simplified via spack and Docker containers (upcoming: Easybuild)
+* New features include support for memory distributed truncated SVD.
+* Upcoming in v1.4: distributed FFTS, optimized QR decomposition, batch-parallel clustering, fully distributed advanced indexing, and more.